cloudape/cloudape.github.io/README.md

 - Devops Engineer
 - Cloud Architect

 The content for each role contains a practical hands-on courses consists of micro-learning units.
-Each unit is designed with clear learning objectives so that the learner can immediately apply the skills learn on the job.
+Each unit is designed with clear learning objectives so that the learner can immediately apply the skills learned to the job.

 ## Cloud Associates
 The Cloud associates need to be familiar with interacting with source repository, familiar with Linux, understand web technologies and be familiar with containers as a foundation.
 On top of that, the associates need to understand the fundamentals of Cybersecurity, understand cloud-native approaches, able to develop Terraform Infra-As-Code and understand the concepts of Agile Practices.

-### Working with Git
+### CA0101: Working with Git
-*CA0101*

 Git is a version control software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.

 |Unit|Topic|